oniyukii/anxiety/scenes/act2.md

 `bb({ body:"final_1" });`

-b:  A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A-
+b:  A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A P--

 `_.a2_ending = "fight";`